Gama11/haxe-evolution/proposals/0000-explicit-monomorphs.md

 ## Motivation

-Haxe's type system has monomorphs, but no way to explicitly express this in syntax.
-Usually this is done simply by omitting the type hint:
+Haxe's type system has monomorphs, but no way to _explicitly_ express this in syntax.
+Usually this is done _implicitly_ by omitting the type hint:

 ```haxe
 var m; // Unknown<0>